DrPortfolio/Brute-Forcer/README.md

-# Brute-Forcer
-Brute Forcer

-This is a Python script I developed while going through the "Hammer" CTF on TryHackMe
+This contains the Python scripts I developed while going through the "Hammer" CTF on TryHackMe